runlikeforrestgump/emacs/README.md

 You can see what dictionaries are available by typing <code>M-x ispell-change-dictionary &lt;RET&gt; &lt;SPC&gt;</code>.

 I know there are Canadian dictionaries, but I don't like them; I prefer British dictionaries (I think that British English is proper English).
 To set the default dictionary, add the following to your init file: <code>(setq ispell-dictionary "en_GB-ise")</code>.

+## Modes

+Display the current function name (based on where point is in a buffer) in the mode line: <code>(which-function-mode t)</code>.

+Automatically indent after typing <code>&lt;RET&gt;</code> when the previous line is indented: <code>(electric-indent-mode t)</code>.

+Font-Lock mode is enabled globally by default, but you can disable it in individual buffers.

+Auto Fill mode inserts newlines as you type to prevent lines from becoming too long: <code>(auto-fill-mode t)</code>.
+This might be useful for editing plaintext.

+Linum mode displays each line's line number in the window's left margin: <code>(global-linum-mode t)</code>.
+This looks ugly in terminal Emacs (there's no space between the line numbers and the lines).

+Visual Line mode performs word wrapping, causing long lines to be wrapped at word boundaries: <code>(global-visual-line-mode t)</code>.

+Delete Selection mode causes text insertion to first delete the text in the region, if the region is active: <code>(delete-selection-mode t)</code>.

+Show Paren mode highlights both delimiters when point is before an opening delimiter or after a closing delimiter: <code>(show-paren-mode t)</code>.

+Glasses mode is a buffer-local minor mode that makes it easier to read mixed-case (CamelCase) symbols like unReadableSymbol by altering how they are displayed.
+By default, it displays extra underscores between each lowercase letter and the following capital letter: <code>(glasses-mode t)</code>.
+This does alter the buffer text, only how it is displayed.
+If you try to enter a camel case name when glasses-mode is enabled, the name will automatically be converted to an underscore delimited name; when you disable glasses-mode, the name is converted to camel case.
+If you enter a name that contains underscores when glasses-mode is enabled, the name will be left alone when you disable glasses-mode.

+Electric Layout mode is a global minor mode that automatically inserts newlines when you type certain characters, such as <code>{</code>, <code>}</code>, or <code>;</code>: <code>(electric-layout-mode t)</code>.

+Subword mode allows Emac's commands to recognise uppercase letters in StudlyCapsIdentifiers as word boundaries: <code>(global-subword-mode t)</code>.

 ## Mode Line